wireapp/wire-docs/src/how-to/administrate/users.rst

    # download csv file
    scp <name or IP of spar-cassandra>:teams_with_idp.csv .
-   # convert to a single line, coma separated list
+   # convert to a single line, comma separated list
    tr '\n' ',' < teams_with_idp.csv; echo

 And use this list to get all team members in these teams: